DONNA DOUGLAS - January 1

 He's in a sack, alright.

-(The same day as Richard L. Bare.)
+(Same day as Richard L. Bare.)

 Stage and film director (The Odd Couple,